TonyPhipps/tech-notes/pickleball.md

 - If opponents paddle is low, consider raising yours in order to anticipate a more ready response.
 And vice versa.
 - Use "You" and "Me" to call claim or pass on incoming balls.
 - Be prepared to move, don't reach.
-- Aim low and at opponents feet and left/right of feet.
+- Aim low and at opponents shins.
 - Aim toward opponents offhand, forcing a backhand shot.
 - Aim toward where they are leaving from (if they are moving left responding to last hit, aim right).
 - Attempt to keep a flat trajectory on the ball, as low as possible but over the net.